Shrule: Religion

 Saint Joseph's Church in Shrule is a Roman Catholic church in the Diocese of Galway, Kilmacduagh and Kilfenora.

 Education

 The village has one pre-school, one primary school, and no second-level school.
 Second-level students usually attend Presentation College Headford which is seven kilometres away in Headford.

 Sports

 Shrule-Glencorrib GAA is the village's main sports club.

-People

-The Mortimer brothers Conor, Trevor and Kenneth have all appeared for the Mayo County Senior Football team.
-Conor Mortimer was named on the team of the year and was chosen as an All Star in 2006.
-Kenneth received All Stars in 1996 and 1997.
-Trevor was named as team captain for the 2009 and 2010 seasons.
-Christopher O'Dowd, a native of Shrule, was an original member of the Special Air Service British regiment.